-Christopher Frizzelle has worked at The Stranger since 2003 and been editor-in-chief since 2007.
-One of his first features was about disgraced journalists Stephen Glass and Jayson Blair, but the parts of that essay involving a sit-down interview with the two of them were fabricated.
-He has also written about killer whales, psychedelic mushrooms, a neighbor's suicide, Miranda July's fiction, Heather McHugh's poetry, Dale Peck's nonfiction, the music of The Shins, and creepy old buildings, among other topics.
+Christopher Frizzelle has been a writer and editor The Stranger since 2003.
+He was the editor-in-chief from 2007 to 2016, and edited the story by Eli Sanders that won a 2012 Pulitzer Prize.
+He has written features about journalistic fabricators, killer whales, psychedelic mushrooms, a neighbor's suicide, Miranda July's fiction, Heather McHugh's poetry, and the secret history of Club Z, among other topics.
 He is one of the authors of The Stranger's guide to life, How to Be a Person.
 He curates cabarets in rock clubs with writers and artists and is the inventor of the silent-reading party.